ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    after the tests are completed;
 -  overview of the active devices and their versions.

-At the moment, the SUT consists off:
+At the moment, the SUT consists of:

 -  a production TMC, which is the “protagonist” of the tests (the subsystem which receives most of the commands);